For decades afterward, Cardinals fans would simply remember the game as “Seat Cushion Night.”

 Two innings later, the Cardinals took their first lead of the evening.
 Cone retired the first two batters he faced, but walked Smith.
 Herr followed with a double to right field that scored Smith from first base, giving the Cardinals a 6-5 lead and inspiring hundreds of the more than 48,000 St. Louis fans to throw that night’s promotional seat cushions onto the field.
 The game was delayed for six minutes while stadium personnel removed the cushions.[4]

 Perry’s pitching had given the Cardinals a chance to erase the Mets’ early lead, but after he allowed a single to Strawberry to open the eighth, Cardinals manager Whitey Herzog brought Todd Worrell into the game.
 Prior to the game, Worrell was recognized as the 1986 National League Rookie of the Year and Fireman of the Year Award winner.
-During the game, however, Worrell was unable to find the strike zone.
+Once the game started, however, Worrell was unable to find the strike zone.
 After Strawberry was caught stealing, Worrell walked three batters before finally retiring Dykstra on a fly ball to shallow left field.

 The Mets regained the lead in the top of the 10th.
-Al Pedrique, who entered the game at shortstop after Rafael Santana was lifted for a pinch hitter, drew a walk to lead off the inning and advanced to second base on a sacrifice bunt by Dave Magadan.
-With Dave LaPoint in the game in place of Dawley, Dykstra advanced Pedrique to third base with a ground ball to first base, putting Pedrique in position to score when LaPoint uncorked a wild pitch.
-After walking Tim Teufel, LaPoint retired Hernandez on a ground ball to end the inning.
+Al Pedrique, who entered the game at shortstop after Rafael Santana was lifted for a pinch-hitter, drew a walk to lead off the inning and advanced to second base on a sacrifice bunt by Dave Magadan.
+With Dave LaPoint in the game in place of Dawley, Dykstra advanced Pedrique to third base with a ground ball to first base, and Pedrique scored when LaPoint uncorked a wild pitch.

-Pagnozzi was up to the task, lashing his first big-league hit to right field to tie the score.
+Pagnozzi proved up to the task, lashing his first big-league hit to right field to tie the score.
 Coleman grounded to first base for the second out of the inning, but advanced Lawless to third and Pagnozzi to second.
 The Mets chose to walk Smith to load the bases and pitch to Herr, who already had reached base four times in the game and had driven in the winning run in three of the Cardinals’ five previous victories that season.

-“As a hitter, that’s a perfect situation to be in because there was nowhere to put me,” Herr said in 2020. “(Orosco) had to get ahead and he had no command of his breaking ball that night.
-That’s what made him great – he was a slider pitcher – but he got in trouble with his slider so he couldn’t throw that.
+“As a hitter, that’s a perfect situation to be in because there was nowhere to put me,” Herr said in 2020. “(Orosco) had to get ahead, and he had no command of his breaking ball that night.
+That’s what made him great – he was a slider pitcher – but he got in trouble with his slider, so he couldn’t throw that.
 I was just sitting on a fastball, hopefully something up in the zone that I could hit a sacrifice fly.
 That was all we needed.
 That fly ball just happened to go out of the ballpark.”[5]

+Orosco threw a first-pitch fastball and Herr turned on it, depositing the ball over the left-field wall for a 12-8 victory.
 Orosco knew it was headed over the wall as soon as it was hit.

 “I was hoping it would hit a bird or something,” he said.[6]